-Only two reliable HWMs were acquired in South Plaquemines Parish in unprotected areas.
+Only two reliable HWMs were acquired in south Plaquemines Parish in unprotected areas.
 They were at the same location, the Empire Lock, along the Mississippi River.
-Elevations at LA1077 and LA1078 were 14.2 and 14.4 ft NAVD88 2004.65, respectively (see Image 52 in Appendix 1).
+Elevations at LA1077 and LA1078 were 14.2 and 14.4 ft NAVD88 (2004.65), respectively (see photo 52 in Appendix 1).
 These were the southernmost HWMs that were collected.
-There were several other marks acquired at different locations along the Mississippi River in South Plaquemines Parish.
+There were several other marks acquired at different locations along the Mississippi River in south Plaquemines Parish.
 All others were rated as having lower reliability, and they exhibited great variability.
-Some of the other higher marks were in the 15 to 17 ft range.
+Some of the other higher marks were in the 15- to 17-ft range.

 Figure 22.
-Peak water level along GIWW and MRGO based on high water marks
+Peak water level along GIWW and MRGO based on high-water marks.